amgrubb/amgrubb.github.io/_pages/grubb-lab.md

 ## How to Join

-_Spring 2023: Our lab is currently at capacity._

 We are seeking new lab members interested in both software development and requirements research.
 There are different ways to conduct research in the Grubb Lab (e.g., volunteer, special studies, SURF, STRIDE, AEMES, or a senior honors thesis project).
-Those interested in development or software engineering research should have completed or be currently enrolled in CSC212.
+Those interested in development or software engineering research should have completed or be currently enrolled in CSC212/210.
 Ideally, students interested in pursuing a Senior Honors Thesis should contact Alicia in their junior year.
 Interested?
 Contact [Alicia](amgrubb@smith.edu).
 Not sure what to say?
 Review the “Recommendations for Emailing Professors” [on the Research at